ackama/django-template/template/docs/reference/entrypoint.md

 The docker image produced by this service has a custom entrypoint (defined in `src/entrypoint.sh`).
 This entry point support a small range of operations.

-If no operation is supplied the docker image will attempt to peform  migrations then starts the service.
+If no operation is supplied the docker image will attempt to perform  migrations then starts the service.

-If a operation is supply then it is treated as describved below:
+If a operation is supply then it is treated as described below:

 ## migrate